Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 The captain sat down and tidied his papers for a moment, gave them a once-over, and looked at them both.
 "Well gentlemen, congratulations.
 Specialist Thompson, you are accepted and will enter the Aggressor pipeline.
 You may be interested to know, you will be our *last* US Army soldier so accepted.
 After you, all the rest will be recruited and selected through the Space Force directly, so do your best, young man!"

-Thompson let loose with another shit-eating grin and a lusty bellow, *"Huah,* captain Miller!"
+Thompson let loose with another shit-eating grin and a lusty bellow, "*Huah,* captain Miller!"

 ...Jesus, the kid was so goddamned *boot* it was almost painful.
 Though to be fair, he came by it honestly.
 He’d enlisted directly into the HEAT pipeline, after all.